We provide people with simple and trustworthy nutrition information.

 Nutrient profiling is a method to determine the nutritional quality of foods.
 However, there are over 100 nutrient profiles used for many different purposes and this leads to much debate on how best to define better products.

 Unilever was the first company to apply a rigorous, peer-reviewed nutrient profiling methodology in marketing and advertising, for product reformulation, nutrition labelling, and nutrition and health claims.
 Our Highest Nutrition Standards are used to drive our global nutrition reformulation targets.
-The same is applicable for Hindustan Unilever Limited as well.
+This is applicable for Hindustan Unilever Limited as well.

 Our approach to health claims